-Women from throughout southeastern Idaho benefit from the in-office ultrasound services offered by the physicians and technicians at Leavitt Women’s Healthcare, in Idaho Falls, Idaho.
+Women from throughout southeastern Idaho benefit from the in-office ultrasound services offered by the providers and technicians at Leavitt Women’s Healthcare, in Idaho Falls, Idaho.

 Ultrasound Q & A